WPChill/modula-lite/readme.txt

 == Upgrade Notice ==

-= 2.8.14 =
+= 2.10.0 =
-* This update indroduces an integration with ImageSEO for an easy to use image optimization functionality and improvements to the Modula Slider.
+* This update indroduces the control for upload position of new gallery images and several edit gallery layout improvements.